SebbyIsSwag/Football-Pong/readme.md

-Just open the html file!
+Just open the html file, or go to the Github Page website: sebbyisswag.github.io !